bcrowell/election/README.md

 of the A and B_i variables should basically be interpreted as mean absolute errors, but for those who care about mathematical details, see the section below titled "Details about the bell curves."
+Nate Silver's model use Student's t distribution for this purpose.

 Not all states are included in the simulation.
 Small states that are solid red or blue are simply counted as safe electoral votes.
 This is mainly because there is